PepsiCo : results beat as new CEO's ad push lifts sales | MarketScreener

 The company has modified some of its recipes using healthier ingredients and is tinkering with product sizes and marketing to keep shoppers reaching for its products.

-PepsiCo recently launched a new flavour of Cheetos under its Simply snack brand and introduced a blackberry and peach flavour for its bubbly sparkling water that was promoted by singer Michael Buble.
+PepsiCo recently launched a new flavor of Cheetos under its Simply snack brand and introduced a blackberry and peach flavor for its bubly sparkling water that was promoted by singer Michael Buble.

 As a result, advertising and marketing spending rose 11 percent, CFO Hugh Johnston told Reuters.